 - 1. Key information required for registering a group is the name and email of the key person and how many people are in the group.
 Note that the key person or group administrator is part of the group and can participate in observations, but their membership is free.
 Therefore, the person registering should factor that into the number of group members needed.
-Payment is either by credit card or by using a purchase order. - If paying by credit card, begin at www.seemeteach.com under Prices and Plans and continue registering and paying. - If not paying by credit card, the group leader or key person registering for the group should secure a Purchase Order.
-Within the SeeMeTeach.com website and Contact Us, a page will provide a fax number or an email to SeeMeTeach.
-Upon receiving the group registration request and PO, SeeMeTeach will confirm receiving the registration/PO, SMT will establish a group account, and send a confirmation to the group leader so that their group can begin using SMT.
+Payment is either by credit card or by using a purchase order. - \ If paying by credit card, begin at www.seemeteach.com under Prices and Plans and continue with the process of registering and paying. - \ If not paying by credit card, the group leader or key person registering for the group should secure a Purchase Order, and within the SeeMeTeach.com website and Contact Us there will be a page that provides a fax number or an email to SeeMeTeach.
+Upon receiving the group registration request and PO, SeeMeTeach will confirm receiving the registration/PO, SMT will establish a group account, send a confirmation to the group leader so that their group can begin using SMT.
 Then SMT will email an invoice for payment.
-When the group leader receives an invoice, they should process the payment quickly to continue using SMT.
-Note that the invoice must be paid within 30 days, or the account will be frozen until payment takes place. - 2.
+When the group leader receives an invoice, they should process the payment in short order to continue using SMT.
+Note that the invoice will need to be paid within 30 days, or the account will be frozen until payment takes place. - 2.
 After establishing an account, the group administrator logs into SMT.
 Under their account name drop-down is a heading for User List clicking Add New User allows them to add users to their group, up to the number per their registration.
-When they add a new user, SMT sends out an email invite, and the recipients of the invite need to open their email, accept the invite, and add a bit of information, like a password they will use when logging into SMT.
+When they add a new user, SMT sends out an email invite, and the recipients of the invite need to open their email and accept the invite and add a bit of information like a password they will use when logging into SMT.
 Each user who has been invited will be listed in the Observers List, and either has a green dot (if they have accepted the invite) or a yellow dot (if they have not yet accepted) under the column Status. - 3.
 Note that the number of individuals within a group can be increased during a payment period, and the organization will be billed accordingly.
-Still, the group size may not be decreased during a payment cycle.
+Still, the size of the group may not be decreased during a payment cycle.
 Once registration has been completed, there are no refunds if a member leaves the group.
-If a group member leaves the school or is no longer part of the group, the administrator can Remove them.
+If a group member leaves the school or the and is no longer part of the group, the administrator can Remove them.
 Removing a user should free up one of the paid group slots so that the administrator can Add New User to invite a new teacher or teacher education student to the group.

 Once the user or group is registered and has access to SMT, they should train to learn some skills for using SMT.
 The training begins with creating a New Observation, followed by how to use the qualitative mode, and subsequently, a series of lessons on how to use the many features of the quantitative mode.
-Training support materials consist of video overviews and narratives describing what, how, and why of SeeMeTeach , with practice sessions offered and structured to develop the user's skills.
+Training support materials consist of video overviews, narratives describing what, how, and why of SeeMeTeach \\, with practice sessions offered and structured to develop the user's skills.

-Note that FAQs for individuals, teacher education programs, and K-12 schools are located toward the end of this document.
+Note that FAQ's for individuals, teacher education programs and K-12 schools are located toward the end of this document.

-Qualitative Mode - Highlights and Important Features
+10. Qualitative Mode - Highlights and Important Features